gsrai/gsrai.github.io/README.md

 #### Production ####

 Because I am using github pages to host the app, deployment to production is slightly awkward and different.
-There is a Deploy script that will build the app and copy it to a hidden folder (`.build`).
-It will then checkout master and override the contents with the contents of `.build` and commit + push.
+There is a Deploy script that will build the app, it will then checkout master and override the contents with the contents of `dist` and commit + push.

 Step 1: Install dependencies